smartly save for college

 College costs have surged in the past several decades about as fast as any expenses families face.
 Parents who attended private colleges and paid tuition approaching $5,000 are now faced with tuition for their children amounting to 10 times that.
 If you look at a private college costing $40,000 a year in tuition, room, board and other fees and charges, you’re facing a bill of $160,000 over the four years.
 If graduate school is on the table, costs are almost unfathomable.

-Attending public colleges and universities in your home state relieves a significant amount of this expense, of course (although many privates offer students with good academic records and test scores enough aid to reduce expenses to roughly match the costs of the public institutions.
-Private colleges are generally very well-endowed and can afford to offer good deals to students they covet.)
-According to the College Board, total costs for a private college in the 2016-17 school year averaged $49,320, of which $33,480 was for tuition alone.
-In-state expenses at a public school averaged $24,610, of which $9,650 was for tuition.
-Public tuition for out-of-state students averaged $24,930.
+Attending public colleges and universities in your home state can relieve a significant amount of this expense.
+Many privates may offer students that have good academic records and test scores with enough aid to reduce expenses to roughly match the costs of the public institutions.
+Private colleges are generally very well-endowed and can afford to offer good deals to students they covet.
+According to the College Board*, total costs for a private college in the 2022-23 school year averaged $57,570, of which $39,400 was for tuition alone.
+In-state expenses at a public school averaged $27,940, of which $10,940 was for tuition.
+Public tuition for out-of-state students averaged $45,240.
 The major of choice could also be a factor.
 For example, at the University of Illinois at Urbana-Champaign, the tuition for an engineering major was $5,000 more than for other majors.

 Prospects don’t appear to be getting better, unless, as some politicians predict, college education will eventually be paid by state or federal taxpayers.
 While we await developments in that direction, however, understand that forecasters see an education in a public college costing $200,000 in 18 years; in a private college, $400,000.